kognise/obsidian-aviation/FAR/Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md

 This part applies to—

-\(a\) Any real or personal property that is subject to the terms, conditions, reservations, or restrictions in an instrument of disposal described in §155.1; and
+\(a\) Any real or personal property that is subject to the terms, conditions, reservations, or restrictions in an instrument of disposal described in [[Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md#§155.1   Applicability.|§155.1]]; and

 \(b\) Any release from a term, condition, reservation, or restriction in such an instrument, including a release of—